I created an invincible mindset. But I didn't start out that way.

 Meanwhile, my relationship with my husband at the time was heavily strained, my health imploded and I felt like I had no energy during the little time when I wasn’t working.

-I fell into a major personal crisis where all the structures of my life collapsed: I gave up my identity (as a lawyer), worked to recover my health, moved out of NYC; I went from having almost $500k in savings to almost $100k in debt; my marriage began to unravel; my relationship with my son became difficult; I lost almost all of my existing friends.
+I fell into a major personal crisis where all the structures of my life collapsed: I gave up my identity (as a lawyer), worked to recover my health, moved out of NYC; I went from having a sizable nest egg to almost $100k in debt; my marriage crashed against the rocks; my relationship with my son became difficult; I lost almost all of my existing friends.
 But I didn’t give up.
 I was convinced that there was a way out of the hole I was in.
 I found a series of teachers and coaches who taught me techniques to rewire my brain similar to the way my mother had when I was 14 years old.

 As a result, I mastered many mindset tools that radically changed my life.
 In the process, I realized that I was creating my own suffering.
 And if I was creating my own suffering, it meant I also had the power to end the suffering and live an extraordinary life.
 I stopped chasing more as the answer to feeling satisfied and happy.
 I began again, this time very intentionally, to rewire my brain and clear the blocks and doubts that were standing in the way of me having the life I truly desired.